olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

   main
 ```

 Our branch `gh-pages` is now completely empty.
-But `github` will be looking for a top-level
+But `Github` will be looking for a top-level
 `index.html`.
 So let's create a simple one:

 ```sh